YungTaxReturn13/DSA/Technical_Questions.md

 # Optimize and Solve Techniques

 ## Look for BUD
+* Bottlenecks
+* Unecessary Work
+* Duplicated work

 ## DIY
+Try working through the problem intuitevely on a real example.
+Often a bigger example will be easier

 ## Simplify and Generalize
+First, simplify or tweak some constraint, such as the data type.
+Then, solve this new simplified version of the problem.
+Finally, once you have an algorithm for the simplified problem, try to adapt it to the more complex version

 ## Base Case and Build
+Try to solve a problem first for a base case (for example, n = 1) and then try to build up from there.
+This strategy often leads to natural recursive algorithms

 ## Data Structure Brainstorm
+Simply run through a list of data structures and try to apply each one.
+This approach is useful because solving a problem may be tribial once we know which data structure is appropriate

 # Best Conceivable Runtime (BCR)

+Considering the best conceivable runtime can offer a useful hint for some problems.

+Note that the best conceivable runtime is not necessarily acheivable. it says only that you can't do better than it

 # Misc